Eugenio8mola/GraphPartitioning/sequentialAlgorithms/multilevelKernighanLin/README.md

 The `computePartitionWeights` function calculates the total weight of each partition based on the nodes' weights.
 It takes two parameters:
-a vector of integers `partition` representing the partition number to which nodes belong to.
+1. the vector of integers `partition` representing the partition number to which nodes belong to.
-a vector of integers `nodeWeights` representing the weights of nodes.
+2. the vector of integers `nodeWeights` representing the weights of nodes.

 ## `computeCutCost`

 The `computeCutCost` function calculates the cut cost for a given partition in a graph, which represents the sum of weights of edges crossing the partition boundary.
 It takes two parameters:
-a Graph data structure `myGraph`
+1. the Graph data structure `myGraph`
-a partition vector `partition` specifying the current partition assigned to each node.
+2. the partition vector `partition` specifying the current partition assigned to each node.

 ## `kernighanLin`

 The `kernighanLin` function implements the Kernighan-Lin algorithm, which iteratively improves the quality of the partition by swapping pairs of nodes to reduce the cut cost.
 It takes two parameters:
-a Graph data structure `myGraph`
+1. the Graph data structure `myGraph`
-a partition vector `partition` specifying the current partition assigned to each node.
+2. the partition vector `partition` specifying the current partition assigned to each node.

 ## `isPowerOf2`

-The `isPowerOf2` function checks if both the input integer `k` and the size of the graph are powers of 2.
+The `isPowerOf2` function checks if both the input integer `k` and the size of the graph in terms of number of nodes `n` are powers of 2.
 It utilizes bitwise operations to determine whether a number is a power of 2.
 It takes two parameters:
-the number of partitions to apply `k`.
+1. the number of partitions to apply `k`.
-a Graph data structure `myGraph` used to obtain the size of the generated graph.
+2. the Graph data structure `myGraph` used to obtain the size of the generated graph.

 ## `isContiguous`